 This is a unique stage of the Cotswold Way in that it is almost entirely in woodlands.
 Begin in the Witcombe Wood and visit the fascinating Witcombe Roman Villa.
 Pass the Double Gloucester Cheese Round Rolling Competition site at Cooper’s Hill before traversing to Painswick (the “Queen” of the Cotswolds).
 Overnight in a fine bed & breakfast.

 Begin with a long and pleasant traverse through Stockend Wood before ascending briefly to the Haresfield Beacon, a Roman Hill fort.
 Continue through the atmospheric Standish Wood and begin a lengthy descent into Stonehouse.
 Overnight in a fine hotel.

-The walk begins in the ancient mill town of Kings Stanley.
+Today’s walk begins in the ancient mill town of Kings Stanley.
 Pass by the famous Long Barrow and Hetty Pegler’s Tump (a Neolithic Chambered Mound).
 Ascend and traverse the lovely Cam Long Down and descend to Dursley for a pub lunch.
-Climb to the impressive Tyndall Monument before descent into Wotton Under Edge.
+Climb to the impressive Tyndall Monument before descent into Wotton-under-Edge.
 Overnight in an excellent B&B.

 Walk through the charming hamlets of Alderley and Hillesley and on to Hawkesbury Upton.
-Enjoy a classic pub lunch in this classic Cotswolds village.
+Enjoy a classic pub lunch in this classic Cotswold village.
 Continue down Bath Lane to the beautiful hamlets of Horton and Sodbury.
-Cross over Doddington Park to Tormarton and a good hotel.
+Cross over Doddington Park to Tormarton and your comfortable hotel.

 Afternoon flights out of London can easily be met.